Joaoalmeidavt/Joaoalmeidavt/README.md

 ▪ Now, I'm embracing my full stack development journey, where I get to combine the analytical mindset I picked up from sports data with a passion for coding.
 I thrive on challenges — and debugging code might be the closest thing to a real-life escape room.

-▪ Outside of coding, I like to keep my adrenaline levels high through sports.
+a▪ Outside of coding, I like to keep my adrenaline levels high through sports.
 Sports and coding have something in common: both come with unexpected challenges, like a surprise bug at 3 AM or a stray soccer ball to the face.

 ☎️ Let’s connect if you’re up for discussing the future of technology or collaborating on projects and maybe share a coding pun or two along the way!